 From Energy Waste to Performance Gain: HaloDrive™ and the New Economics of Cooling

-Every watt counts in the age of AI.
+Every watt – and every degree – counts in the age of AI.
 For hyperscale operators, the difference between a 1.4 PUE and a 1.3 PUE translates into millions in annual OPEX savings.
 Orbis Electric’s HaloDrive™ Cooling Engine redefines that equation by converting energy typically lost in the cooling cycle into additional computing capacity.

 A New Performance Multiplier

-At the center of the system lies a 97%-efficient axial-flux motor-pump — a marvel of engineering that delivers high torque, low heat, and fluid-agnostic operation in a compact 4.4” × 16” form factor.
+At the center of the system lies a 97%-efficient axial-flux motor-pump — a marvel of engineering purpose-built for high-duty, thermally constrained environments that delivers high torque, low heat, and fluid-agnostic operation in a compact 4.4” × 16” form factor.
 The result:

 • 5–7% PUE improvements without major retrofits.